happybono/SonataSmooth/README.md

 - Run the application.

 #### Settings Upgrade & Persistence
 On first launch after an application upgrade, compatible settings are migrated and normalized once.
-Subsequent launches use normal save/load persistence.
+Subsequent launches use normal save / load persistence.

-Key points:
+Key points :
-- One‑time migration flag: `HasUpgradedSettings`
+- One‑time migration flag : `HasUpgradedSettings`
-- Boundary Method stored and restored by text (e.g., “Symmetric”, “Replicate”, “Adaptive”, “ZeroPad”); normalized strings ensure consistent display (aliases like “Zero Padding” → “ZeroPad”)
+- Boundary Method stored and restored by text (e.g., "Symmetric", "Replicate", "Adaptive", "ZeroPad"); normalized strings ensure consistent display (aliases like "Zero Padding" → "ZeroPad")
-- Clamping/normalization:
+- Clamping / normalization :
   - `AlphaBlend` clamped to [0.0, 1.0]
   - `DerivOrder` clamped to [0, 10]
 - Settings are saved automatically on app close and when pressing the Save button in the settings panel.